 How to enable Windows Sandbox on Windows 10

-First, you need to make sure that you are running either of Windows 10 Pro or Windows 10 Enterprise Editions and that too running build 18305 or newer.
+First, you need to make sure that you are running either of Windows 10 Pro or Windows 10 Enterprise Editions.

 Then you need to enable Virtualization to let another instance of Windows 10 running in Sandbox mode.

 After that, search for Windows Features on and off on the Search Box and select the appropriate entry.

 From the list, you get in the mini window, check Windows Sandbox and finally click on OK.